ericgor56/Elk-Stack-Project-1/README.md

 ## Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because we can manually install all of the applications we need by using a playbook.
+No configuration was performed manually, which is advantageous because we can install many applications we need by using a playbook.
 Users can copy the playbooks provided and configure them  for their own installation.

 ### Part 1 - Creating Vnet and VM for ELK